This guide will help you create your first tour in under 2 minutes.

 Check that the tour ID matches exactly

-Verify components are marked with
+Verify components are marked with 'use client' directive

 Elements not highlighting?